agastiyo/hmm_regime_detection/README.md

 - The pipeline expects your CSV to have a `date` column and a price column (e.g., `close`).
 - All configuration is handled via `config/base.yaml`.
-- For custom analysis, see the `notebooks/` folder.
+- For custom analysis or exploration, see the `notebooks/` folder.

----